Twixes/matloka.com/_drafts/floating-point-101.md

 Since value sizes are very much finite, their precision is too, and this means there's a minimum distance between two values.
 The thing is, this spacing is different depending on the magnitude (as defined by the exponent).
-In effect, for small values the distance is tiny, while for larger ones it's roughly proportionally bigger.
+In effect, for small values the distance is tiny in absolute terms, while for larger ones it's roughly proportionally bigger.

-A value's immediate neighbors are essentially a ±1 in its last significant digit away, and the difference such an addition/subtraction corresponds to is our measure of minimum distance – called **unit in the last place**, **ULP** in short.
+A value's immediate neighbors are essentially a ±1 in its last significant digit away, and the difference such an increment makes is our measure of minimum distance – called **unit in the last place**, **ULP** in short.
 You can easily see how ULP size differs depending on the exponent in the calculator above.
 Simply change the exponent value around and you'll notice the size of the ULP when you toggle the last bit of the significand!

 ULP is the best way of defining floating-point precision as it's valid at any magnitude, but another related definition is **machine epsilon**.
 This one, as opposed to the abstract ULP, is a constant value – specifically, the ULP between 1